AlaaCherbib/JoyMobilitySDK_Android/README.md

 [![](https://jitpack.io/v/AlaaCherbib/JoyMobility_SDK.svg)](https://jitpack.io/#AlaaCherbib/JoyMobility_SDK)
 [![License](https://img.shields.io/cocoapods/l/JoyMobilitySDK.svg?style=flat)](https://cocoapods.org/pods/JoyMobilitySDK)

-Use JoyMobilitySDK to integrate our Carpooling service within your own App.
-You can also use it to have your own white label Mobility App with just few lines of Code.
+Use JoyMobilitySDK to integrate our Carpooling service within your own App (**IN-APP INTEGRATION**).
+You can also use it to have your own white label Mobility App with just few lines of Code (**STANDALONE APP**).
 The SDK is fully written in Kotlin.

+Do you need support integrating our services or creating your own mobility App?
+Our team can take care of the whole development and publishing process for you.

 ![Feed](https://github.com/AlaaCherbib/JoyMobilitySDK_Android/blob/master/doc-assets/feed.png)
 ![Details](https://github.com/AlaaCherbib/JoyMobilitySDK_Android/blob/master/doc-assets/details.png)